Team-4361/Roxbotix-RPI/Robotics Documentation/rpi files/README.md

 Files in this directory are meant to be used with our RPIs.

-- Motd files should be dropped in /etc and renamed to "motd" or the corresponding directory depending on operating system This can be done with the command "sudo cp /LOCATION_OF_MOTD/MOTD_NAME /etc/motd" on *nix-based systems (ex: Raspbian or the FRCVision fork).
+- Motd files should be dropped in /etc and renamed to "motd" or the corresponding directory depending on operating system This can be done with the command "sudo cp /LOCATION_OF_MOTD/MOTD_NAME /etc/motd" on *nix-like systems (ex: Raspbian or the FRCVision fork).

 - For RPIs used on the robot or for active testing, there is a script to automatically toggle wifi on images with